 Also, surgeons perform minimally invasive surgery to remove a living donor's kidney (laparoscopic donor nephrectomy) for transplant, using small incisions.
 Laparoscopic nephrectomy typically involves less pain, a shorter hospital stay and a quicker recovery for the donor than does open surgery.

 Researchers also study obesity and liver transplant.
 Obesity is a leading cause of liver failure.
-Surgeons may perform a liver transplant and sleeve gastrectomy, a type of bariatric surgery, at the same operation for people who have developed liver failure due to obesity.
+Mayo Clinic surgeons pioneered a simultaneous liver transplant and sleeve gastrectomy, a type of bariatric surgery, for people who have developed liver failure due to obesity.
 This additional bariatric surgery will prevent recurrent obesity and failure of the newly transplanted liver.

 Share your experience